Creswick: The town today

 Creswick has three primary schools—two government and one Catholic: Creswick Primary School, Creswick North Primary School and St Augustine's Primary School respectively.

 Creswick has an aged care facility.
 John Curtin Aged Care was formerly the township's health care hospital, but was converted to a nursing home in 1998.

 Features

 Attractions

-The Creswick Men's Friendship Shed.
-It is one of Australia's founding Men's Sheds.
-It has one of the longest running men's shed in Australia.
-It started in 2001 at the nurses quarters at Creswick Hospital.
-It moved to a shanty clad building and old unused house at Park Lake.
+The town includes the Creswick Men's Friendship Shed, affiliated with the national Australia's network of men's sheds.
+Creswick's branch maintains that it is one of the longest continuously-running men's shed in Australia.
+Launched in 2001, the shed currently is located at 15 Bridge Street Creswick, adjacent to Park Lake.